olarsson/react-scrollsy/README.md

 ### `<ScrollTracker />`

+A specific DOM element and its progress based on its duration and offsets will be managed by this component.

 Configuration and properties:

-- `elem` - (ref, required) element reference to track scroll progress of.
+- `elem` - (ref, required) sets the element reference to use when tracking scroll progress.
 - `settings` - (object, required)
   - `duration` - (object, required)
     - `distance` - (number, required) how long of the tracked elements duration calculations should be active for.